Robert Maclaughlin Farr: Career

 In 1979 he was appointed Chair of Psychology at the University of Glasgow but did not stay there for long.
 In 1983 he was appointed Chair of Social Psychology at the London School of Economics and returned to London.
 His inaugural lecture was entitled Some reflections on the historical development of psychology as an experimental and social science (Farr, 1985).
 He remained at that institution until he retired in 2000.
+During that period he supervised many successful graduate students.
 He had a lasting impact on what became the Department of Psychological and Behavioural Science which awards a prize each year in his name.

 He was active in the British Psychological Society of which he was elected president in 1986.
 His Presidential address was entitled The Science of Mental Life: A social psychological analysis in which he championed the work of George Herbert Mead (Farr, 1987).

 Research

 While he was at University College London he spent a sabbatical year in Paris working with Serge Moscovici.
 He returned enthused with the ideas of social representation theory and spent the remainder of his career developing and promoting these ideas (see Farr & Moscovici, 1984; Markova & Farr, 1995; Wagner, 2020).

 He had a continuing interest in the development of social psychology and published a collection of his articles on this topic in 1996 (Farr, 1996).
 He planned to publish a book entitled A Social and Reflexive Model of Man: Theory and Evidence.
 The Wellcome Library contains his correspondence with Henri Tajfel about this book and a manuscript draft.